 So to say that the addition of Meghan to the royal family somehow makes the rest of us Black British people now acceptable, validated or royally stamped and approved as bonified British people, is both ridiculous and counter-intuitive.

 This same ridiculous logic was used when President Barack Obama was elected.
 People proclaimed America had now entered a post-racial future.
 People celebrated as if every single White person had voted for the First Black(Mixed Race) president.
 However, I have not the word count or inclination to list just how wrong they were.
-So, I will simply say two- President Trump, oh and Dylan Roof, and Alt-Right & Charlestown White Nationalist Rally and, actually, that’s more than two words, but you get the point.
+So, I will simply say two words- President Trump.
+Oh and Dylan Roof, and Alt-Right & Charlestown White Nationalist Rally and, actually, that’s more than two words, but you get the point.
 Racism did not end.
 Yet, an election is at least a democratic process, whereby 43% of White American’s voted for Obama.
 Whereas, Prince Harry is one person.
 No election.
 He fell in love with a woman, she fell in love with him and she happened to be a Mixed race and he happened to be a prince.
 No more no less.

 With that said, Prince Harry is a state figure and a key member of the British Royal family.
 Thus, I won’t be as obtuse to downplay the significance of his wedding engagement.
 I can see why some people care about the love affairs of someone they may never meet and do not know personally.
 Just as I can see why some people will be focused on the ethnicity of Meghan.
 However, just as I care little for the symbolic role the Royals play, I care even less about symbolic gestures or perception.
 We have already seen how despite Sir Mo Farah goldenly running his heart out, Islamaphobia did not stop.
-Just as racism did not end with Jessie Ennis’s world beating running, jumping and throwing, that enabled her to stand victorious on Olympic and world podiums, representing the Britain and standing for our anthem.
-One inter-racial marriage symbolic or not won’t cause significant change.
+Just as racism did not end with Jessie Ennis’s world-beating running, jumping and throwing, that enabled her to stand victorious on Olympic and world podiums, representing Britain and standing for our anthem.
+One inter-racial marriage symbolic or not, won’t cause significant change.

-Personally, I hope my two nieces self-worth does not go up or down simply because a Prince decided to propose to someone close to their shade of skin colour.
+Personally, I hope my three nieces self-worth does not go up or down simply because a Prince decided to propose to someone close to their shade of skin colour.
 Their self-worth like anyone else’s should come from themselves no matter whom they see in the media with a crown on their head.
 Thus, sentences that begin with ‘look Meghan is mixed race and she is a princess’, are not helpful for the longevity of any BAME child’s mental health or self-worth.

 There is a big difference between growing up and seeing that if you work hard enough you could gain the qualifications, experience, popular support and belief, that could enable you to become President; when compared to being ‘good-looking’ enough on an aesthetic and personal level and in the right social circles to have a prince want to take you on a date.
 Love and significant political elections should not be compared no matter the ‘symbolic stature’ of one of the partners.

-Moreover, this proposal promise of racial harmony, has not made me forget that promoters of racist and Islamaphobic propaganda ‘Britain First’ has 1.9 Million followers on Facebook and for EDL Leader Tommy Robinson has 600 thousand likes.
+Moreover, this proposal promise of racial harmony has not made me forget that promoters of racist and Islamaphobic propaganda ‘Britain First’ has 1.9 Million followers on Facebook and for EDL Leader Tommy Robinson has 600 thousand likes.
 Both of which this week shared propaganda against the BBC diversity hire scheme.
 So, unless Meghan is going to starting speaking out or at least explain race relations to the growing number of British people who lack awareness, then I have little time for symbolism.
 If her Black heritage does not compel her to speak on issues that effect BAME people then, her race is inconsequential.